Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 * Specify the location of the beacon node using [`--beacon-node-api-endpoint`](../Reference/CLI/Subcommands/Voluntary-Exit.md#beacon-node-api-endpoint).
-    This is only required if running the validator client and beacon node as separate processes.
+    You must have a running beacon node which has the [REST API enabled].
 * Specify the validators to exit using the [`--validator-keys`](../Reference/CLI/Subcommands/Voluntary-Exit.md#validator-keys) option.
 * Specify the earliest epoch at which to exit using the [`--epoch`](../Reference/CLI/Subcommands/Voluntary-Exit.md#epoch) option.
+The specified epoch must be a past or current epoch.

 If using an external signer such as [Web3Signer], then specify the external signer URL and public key of the exiting validator: